ukaea/PROCESS/documentation/proc-pages/io/utilities.md

-## PROCESS 2-Page PDF Summary
+## PROCESS 3-Page PDF Summary

 > `process/io/plot_proc.py`

-A utility to produce a two-page PDF summary of the output from PROCESS, including the major parameters, poloidal and toroidal cross-sections, and temperature and density profiles.
+A utility to produce a three-page PDF summary of the output from PROCESS, including the major parameters, poloidal and toroidal cross-sections, temperature and density profiles and TF coil layout and turn strucuture.

 ### Usage